Washington University in St. Louis

 L23 374C Kings, Priests, Prophets, and Rabbis: The Jews in the Ancient World

 We will trace Israelite and Jewish history from its beginnings in the biblical period (circa 1200 BCE) through the rise of rabbinic Judaism and Christianity until the birth of Islam (circa 620 CE).
 We will explore how Israel emerged as a distinct people and why the rise of the imperial powers tranformed the political, social, and religious institutions of ancient Israel.
 We will illuminate why the religion of the Bible developed into rabbinic Judaism and Christianity and how rabbinic literature and institutions were created.
 Same as home course L75 JNE 301C.

 L23 3750 In the Beginning: Creation Myths of the Biblical World

-L23 385D Topics in Biblical Hebrew Texts: Biblical Poetry
+L23 385D Topics in Biblical Hebrew Texts: The Book of Isaiah

-We will read selections of biblical poetry, including the love poetry of the Song of Songs and the religious poetry of the Psalms, in the original Hebrew, and will explore their connection to the culture of Ancient Israel.
-We will analyze theories about biblical poetry and their consequences for interpreting biblical texts.
-Special attention will be paid to strategies of biblical interpretation in order to acquire literary competence in biblical Hebrew and to be free from the authority of translations and commentaries.
-Prereq: BHBR 384/584 or instructor´s permission.
-3 units.
+We will read the Book of Isaiah, one of the most significant prophetic books, in the original Hebrew.
+Special attention will be paid to strategies of biblical interpretation in order to acquire literary competence in Biblical Hebrew and to be free from the authority of translations and commentaries.
+Prereq: L74-384/584 or permission of the instructor.
 Same as home course L35 BHBR 385D.